medic/rapidpro2pg/README.md

   - `POSTGRESQL_URL` is the PostgreSQL url
   - `RAPIDPRO_URL` is the url of your RapidPro deployment
   - `RAPIDPRO_AUTH` is the RapidPro API Token, without the prefix
-3. Run `docker-compose build --build-arg node_version=[node version] rapidpro2pg`
+3. Run `docker-compose up`
-4. Run `docker-compose run rapidpro2pg`
-5. Run step 4 for subsequent updates
+4. Run step 3 for subsequent updates

 ## RapidPro data
 Currently, the adapter pulls, but not limited to the following data.